 EDUCATION AND EXPERIENCE:

-• A Bachelor’s degree is required, preferably in Marketing/Communications/Web.
+- Bachelor’s degree required, preferably in Marketing/Communications/Web.
 An equivalent combination of education and experience considered.

-• Experience writing and posting to Social Media channels with a focus on prospective student engagement
+- Experience writing and posting to social media channels with a focus on measured engagement

 ABOUT THE UNIVERSITY: